Wild 3-pointer at the buzzer gives Florida victory over Wisconsin - News 12 Now

-NEW YORK — After a wild game that went into overtime, Florida’s Chris Chiozza sank a three-pointer at the buzzer to give his team an 84-83 victory over Wisconsin.
+NEW YORK (CBS News) — After a wild game that went into overtime, Florida’s Chris Chiozza sank a three-pointer at the buzzer to give his team an 84-83 victory over Wisconsin.

 Chiozza took an inbounds pass, sprinted nearly the length of the court and hit a running 3-pointer at the buzzer.
 Chiozza’s shot came after Nigel Hayes had hit two free throws with 4.0 seconds left to put the Badgers up 83-81.